apache/trafficcontrol/docs/source/admin/traffic_router.rst

 Operation
 ---------
 Upon startup or a configuration change, Traffic Router obtains keys from the 'keystore' API in Traffic Ops which returns :abbr:`KSK (Key Signing Key)`\ s and :abbr:`ZSK (Zone Signing Key)`\ s for each :term:`Delivery Service` that is a sub-domain of the CDN's :abbr:`TLD (Top Level Domain)` in addition to the keys for the CDN :abbr:`TLD (Top Level Domain)` itself.
 Each key has timing information that allows Traffic Router to determine key validity (expiration, inception, and effective dates) in addition to the appropriate :abbr:`TTL (Time To Live)` to use for the DNSKEY record(s).
-All :abbr:`TTL (Time To Live)`\ s are configurable :term:`Parameter`\ s; see the :ref:`ccr-profile` documentation for more information.
+All :abbr:`TTL (Time To Live)`\ s are configurable :term:`Parameters` in :ref:`tr-profile`.

 Once Traffic Router obtains the key data from the API, it converts each public key into the appropriate record types (DNSKEY, DS) to place in zones and uses the private key to sign zones.
 DNSKEY records are added to each :term:`Delivery Service`'s zone (e.g.: ``demo1.mycdn.ciab.test``) for every valid key that exists, in addition to the CDN :abbr:`TLD (Top Level Domain)`'s zone.
 A DS record is generated from each zone's :abbr:`KSK (Key Signing Key)` and is placed in the CDN :abbr:`TLD (Top Level Domain)`'s zone (e.g.: ``mycdn.ciab.test``); the DS record for the CDN :abbr:`TLD (Top Level Domain)` must be placed in its parent zone, which is not managed by Traffic Control.